WTA players reveal why they returned to the courts amid coronavirus uncertainty

 The 2020 tennis season, like every other sport, was marred by the coronavirus pandemic and, while players had the option to stay away from the courts, some returned to finish the final two majors of the season.

-The Women’s Tennis Association, along with its partner Qualtrics, revealed in a survey that 68% of players stated that “love of the game” was one of their top motives for returning to the courts.
+The Women’s Tennis Association along with Qualtrics, an SAP company, revealed in a survey that 68% of players stated that “love of the game” was one of their top motives for returning to the courts.
 Other players said financial reasons, ranking and legacy as other factors.

 DJOKOVIC'S BODY ACTS UP AT FRENCH OPEN; FACES TSITSIPAS NEXT